martinthomson/tmi/draft-thomson-tmi.md

 > should be replaced with an explicit signal only when the signal's originator
 > intends that it be used by the network elements on the path.

-Where the potential for intermediation already exists, or intermediaries provide essential functions, the implementation of this principle might require the use of tools like encryption and authentication protection; see
-{{limit-capabilities}}.
+Applying principle likely requires the use of authentication and encryption.

-## Limit Capabilities of Protocol Participants {#limit-capabilities}
+## Limit Capabilities of Intermediaries {#limit-capabilities}

 Protocol participants should be able to limit the capabilities conferred to other protocol participants.

-Protocol designs should limit the capabilities and information that protocol participants are required to confer on other participants.
-Failing that, participants should have control over what is conferred.
+Where the potential for intermediation already exists, or intermediaries provide essential functions, protocol designs should limit the capabilities and information that protocol participants are required to grant others.

 Limiting the information that participants are required to provide to other participants has benefits for privacy or to limit the potential for misuse of